 It's the amount of equity in your home above "liens and encumbrances."
 The amounts invested in the home below are protected from seizure.

-How much money equity in the home is protected by the homestead exemption (as of December 2024)?
+How much money equity in the home is protected by the homestead exemption (As of 2025)?

 If your equity amount exceeds the exemption, the judgment creditor can force a sale of your home and apply that surplus to the judgment.
 The sale is subject to court discretion.

 The exemption allowed in Federal Bankruptcy Court is only $$27,900—a fraction of what New York allows.
 Thus, electing New York exemptions in a bankruptcy petition provides a stark advantage.
-This amount is scheduled to adjust on April 1, 2025.
+This amount is scheduled The next adjustment is scheduled for April 1, 2027.

 New York permits married couples to double the homestead exemption.
-For a married couple in New York County (a high-cost county), the total exemption would be $359,900 ($179,950 x 2).
+For a married couple in New York County (a high-cost county), the total exemption would be $409,650 ($204,825 x 2) for New York County.

 After a forced sale of the homestead, the exempt money paid to the judgment debtor is exempt for one year after payment unless that money is used to acquire another exempt homestead.